Savings .com.au

 The cash rate also serves as a benchmark rate for everything from mortgages and savings accounts to the exchange rate, making it an important tool for managing national monetary policy.

-On the first Tuesday of every month aside from January, the RBA meets and announces its decision on whether to alter the cash rate or keep it steady.
-To determine the cash rate, the RBA considers a number of key economic factors including inflation, employment, the economic growth rate of the Australian economy and global financial conditions.
+The RBA Board meets eight times per year to make a decision on whether to alter the cash rate or keep it steady.
+In doing so, the RBA considers a number of key economic factors including inflation, employment, the economic growth rate of the Australian economy and global financial conditions.

 Inflation